|

 In the Chinese zodiac, four star signs are assigned to earth,

-arranged in a cross, and in the four sectors in between,
+arranged in a cross, and in the four sectors in between the

-the two star signs there are assigned to water, metal, fire and wood,
+two star signs there are assigned to water, metal, fire and

-respectively.
-This reminds a lot of Aristotle's circle with trigrams above,
+wood, respectively.
+This reminds a lot of Aristotle’s circle

-corresponding transformation?
-Can this be identified in the attributes
+transformations ?
+Can this be identified in the attributes of

-of the star signs of the Chinese zodiac?
+the star signs of the Chinese zodiac ?

 -